 Complete six moving Frogs with their usual breath pattern: Inhale the buttocks up, exhale to squat down.
 After the final exhale in the down position, remain there as you inhale.
 Then, exhale as you straighten the legs and bend forward into the up position.
 Complete 11 rounds with this reversed breathing.

 After a brief rest in Baby Pose to settle the energy and breath, rise up to sit on your heels.
 If you prefer, you may sit in an easy crossed-leg pose; use whatever bolstering you need in either position.
-Place the hands in Reverse Prayer mudra: Backs of the hands touch in front of the heart, resting against the sternum.
+Place the hands in Reverse Prayer mudra: Backs of the hands touch in front of the heart, resting against the sternum, with all fingers straight and extended up.
 For three breaths, close your eyes as you inhale and gaze at the Third Eye; exhale as you open your eyes slightly to focus on the tip of the nose.
 With each inhale, silently invoke Sat Kar Tar; repeat the inner mantra as you exhale.
 When you are ready, move into full Svasana to integrate the fresh energy that you have redirected.